 Once the image is cut, you’re going to weed out the design itself and leave the background alone on the backing sheet.
 You want to have a negative image of your design.
 It’s the opposite of what you’d normally do in a vinyl project, so take a moment and make sure you’re removing the correct parts.

-When making silkscreens for ceramics, I generally choose a 40-60 mesh fabric.
+When making silkscreens for ceramics, I generally choose a fabric with a mesh between 40 and 60.
 I am pretty sure anything 100 mesh or less will work.
 If you consider that underglaze is made of clay, frits, and stains and then we’re thickening it as well; I think you’ll find the lower meshes to be easier to work with.
 Besides, I don’t think anything I would make or that the Cricut will cut will require a high mesh.

 Remove your transfer tape slowly so that you don’t rip any of your vinyl.
 If you like, you can trim the excess silkscreen.